 Eliot has performed and taught at numerous festivals of traditional music including Glasgow’s International Piping Festival, Piping Live!, the William Kennedy International Piping Festival, the Catskills Irish Arts Week, the Chicago Irish Festival, Sean-nós Northwest Festival, Augusta Irish Week, Zoukfest World Music Camp, the Minnesota Irish Music Weekend, the Baltimore Irish Festival, the Chris Langan Tionól, the Deutsche Uilleann Pipes Gesellschaft Tionól, the Denver Piper’s Tionól, the Seattle Piper’s Tionól, Da Vinci Days, and the Northwest Folklife Festival.

 Orchestra and World Music Ensembles

 Eliot has worked with orchestras and world music ensembles and is a founding member of Dréos, an ensemble of performing composers who invent and arrange new and old music using a traditional Celtic vocabulary.

 Eliot currently serves as the Music Producer for Odyssey of These Days, a multi-disciplinary music-art exhibit in the Pacific Northwest.
-He has also served as Music Director for Ballet Fantastique's World Premiere The Legend of Sleepy Hollow and has served as a soloist and Music Research Consultant for Ballet Fantastique's Celtic ballet The Dragon and the Night Queen.
+He has also served as Music Director for Ballet Fantastique's World Premiere The Legend of Sleepy Hollow and has served as a soloist and Music Research Consultant for the company's Celtic ballet The Dragon and the Night Queen.
 In 2013, Eliot gave the world premiere of Nan Avant’s Tributum for uilleann pipes, Highland pipes, and orchestra at Benaroya Hall in Seattle under the direction of Grammy-award-winning conductor David Sabee.
 Eliot has also performed Stephen Simon’s Mike Mulligan and the Steam Shovel with the Harrisburg Symphony Orchestra, Patrick Cassidy’s Famine Remembrance with members of the Washington Chamber Symphony, and with the University of Oregon Pacific Rim Gamelan in the world premiere of a work for uilleann pipes and gamelan by Alex Johnson entitled “Dream, and Wander Still.”
 Eliot has also performed with the University of Oregon Collegium Musicum and the University’s Eastern European Folk Music Ensemble.